The second generation Audi RS 3 LMS race car is now available to customers.

 To the end of last year, Audi’s performance sports sedan had competed in more than 1000 races around the globe

 The second generation of Audi Sport’s hugely successful sports sedan, the Audi RS 3 LMS, is now fully homologated and ready for customers to order.
-The new car builds on what has become the most popular car from the Audi Sport customer racing stable, with 180 of the first generation cars manufactured and seeing service in race series around the world.
+The new version builds on what has become the most popular car from the Audi Sport customer racing stable, with 180 of the first generation cars manufactured and seeing service in race series around the world.

 To the end of last year, Audi’s performance sports sedan had competed in more than 1000 races around the globe since its introduction in 2016, clinching a total of 764 podium places in Australia, Africa, North and South America, Asia, and Europe, as well as 279 victories.